magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 The `read-string` function is first referred from the `cljs.reader` namespace we just saw above.
-Then, to prevent a symbol collision with the `read-string` symbol from the `clojure.core` namespace, it's excluded from been interned in the `valip.predicates` namespace.
+Then, to prevent a symbol collision with the `read-string` symbol from the `clojure.core` namespace, it's excluded from being interned in the `valip.predicates` namespace.
 This has to do with one of the
 [differences between CLJ and CLJS](https://github.com/clojure/clojurescript/wiki/Differences-from-Clojure#the-reader),
 namely: